 VisiClear 186,083 to 212,190

-These values are published in the Stratasys materials section and may depend on the build orientation of the parts in some cases.
-In the next example, we’ll use two materials that aren’t listed on the chart but have known properties.
-Those materials are Nylon 12 (FDM) and Nylon 12 Glass Filled (SLS).
-These materials are used in the example below to provide better contrast between a material of higher stiffness and lower stiffness.
-The Nylon 12 (FDM) has a modulus of 185,000 psi while the Nylon 12 Glass Filled (SLS) has a modulus of 420,000 psi.
-We can see that Nylon 12 Glass Filled is 2.27 times as stiff as regular nylon 12.
-We’ll use these properties to see just what that means in the examples below.
+In our first applied example, we’ll use Nylon 12 (FDM) and Nylon 12 Glass Filled (SLS) to illustrate a higher contrast between a material of higher stiffness and lower stiffness.
+The Nylon 12 (FDM) has a modulus of 185,000 psi while the Nylon 12 Glass Filled (SLS) has a modulus of 420,000 psi — that means Nylon 12 Glass Filled is 2.27 times as stiff as regular Nylon 12.

 In this first example, we’ll look back at a simple tube that is cantilevered with a force applied at one end.
 The figure below shows the fixed end with the image of a lock and the loaded end with the arrow pointing downward.

 The applied load is 10 lbf, and the first simulation material is Nylon 12, with a modulus of 185,000 psi.
-The figure below demonstrates that we will see 0.934 inches of deformation at the end with the applied load.
+The image below, from an FEA simulation depicting the deflection due to the load applied at one end, shows 0.934 inches of deformation.

-Next, we will change the material to the glass filled Nylon 12 GF and see if we really see the stiffness increase by a factor of 2.27.
-The figure below details the results of this study.
+Now, lets look at the glass filled Nylon 12 GF and see if the stiffness really does increase by a factor of 2.27.

 The new deflection is only 0.4114 inches, and if we divide the original 0.934 inches by the new 0.4114 inches, we get exactly 2.27.
-This tells us that our FEA study agrees perfectly with our increase in material stiffness, as a result of changing the elastic modulus.
+This tells us that our FEA study agrees perfectly with our increase in material stiffness, because of changing the elastic modulus.

-In this example, we’re using a simple shape, but this concept has real-world applications.
-We may want to increase the stiffness of a plastic hook that will hold items, so they don’t fall off under a load.
-Another example may be increasing the stiffness of enclosures and housings, so the walls don’t deform or collapse as easily.
-It is likely that a large number of the plastic parts you use in your everyday life have been carefully designed to achieve the appropriate stiffness.
+In this example, we’ve used a simple shape, but this concept has real-world application to a variety of geometries.
+Perhaps you want to increase the stiffness of a plastic hook, so that items don’t fall off under load.
+Or maybe you need to increase the stiffness of an enclosure or housing so the walls don’t deform or collapse.
+It’s likely that many plastic parts you use in your everyday life have been carefully designed to achieve the appropriate stiffness.

-In this next example, we’re going to look at a case in which we may actually want to reduce the stiffness.
-Let’s travel back to the snap-fit example from my article on Mechanical Fasteners, as shown below.
+In this next example, we’re going to look at a case in which we may want to reduce a part’s stiffness.
+Consider the snap-fit example from our article on Mechanical Fasteners, shown below.

 In this image, we can see that the snap-fit must deform 0.018 inches to clear the feature that retains it.
-However, if the material is really stiff, the stresses will be too high in this component when it does undergo 0.018 inches of deflection.
-Let’s see what the stresses are when the snap deforms this much, and the part is made of Nylon 12 GF with a 420,000 psi modulus.
-The first image below demonstrates a 4.136 lbf load generating the 0.018” of deformation.
+However, if the material is stiff, the stresses will be too high in this component when it does undergo 0.018 inches of deflection.
+Let’s see what the stresses are when the snap deforms this much and the part is made of Nylon 12 GF with a 420,000 psi modulus.
+The first FEA depiction below demonstrates a 4.136 lbf load generating the 0.018” of deformation.

 Once we have achieved the deflection we need, we can look at the stresses that will be present when the part deflects this much.
-The image below is of the same simulation, but we are now looking at the stresses in the part.
+The image below is of the same simulation, but looks at the stresses in the part.

-This analysis indicates that we are seeing stresses well in excess of our 5,250 yield strength, so we will likely damage this part simply by installing and removing this cover.
-We would almost certainly see stress cracks forming in the corners after a few cycles.
+This analysis indicates that we are seeing stresses well more than our 5,250-yield strength, so we will likely damage the part by simply installing and removing this cover.
+We would almost certainly see stress cracks forming in the corners after a few uses.

-What if we came in with a material that had a lower modulus, like our original Nylon 12 (185,000 psi)?
-If you recall from the stress-strain curves we discussed, a material that has a lower modulus will undergo more strain for a given stress value.
-In simple terms, that means we can expect the snap to move the same 0.018”, with much lower stresses.
+But what if we used a material that had a lower elastic modulus, like our original Nylon 12 (185,000 psi)?
+If you recall from the stress-strain curve, a material with a lower elastic modulus will undergo more strain for a given stress value.
+In simple terms, that means we can expect the snap to move the same 0.018” with much lower stresses.

-Once again, we’ll run an FEA study, but with our lower modulus Nylon 12 this time.
-The results below are of the same study; however, the load on the snap has been reduced to 1.822 lbf because a lower modulus material requires less force to deflect the same amount.
+When we run the same FEA study with our lower elastic modulus Nylon 12, the load on the snap has been reduced to 1.822 lbf because the lower modulus material requires less force to deflect the same amount.

-We have achieved the 0.018” of deflection needed, so let’s take a look at the stresses with which we’re concerned in the image below.
+We have achieved the 0.018” of deflection we need, so let’s look at the stresses with which we’re concerned in the image below.

 The area that was stressed to 6,643 psi before is now only at 2,926 psi.
-And if you’re anything like me, you’ve already done the math to ensure that the stress in the Nylon 12 GF is exactly 2.27 times as much as the standard Nylon 12.
+(And yes, if you do the math, you’ll discover that the stress in the Nylon 12 GF remains exactly 2.27 times as much as the standard Nylon 12.)

-This concept can be further expanded to allow for different insertion and removal forces for snap-fit parts, so I encourage you to play around with different modulus materials to get a feel for how they behave.
+This concept can be further expanded to allow for different insertion and removal forces for snap-fit parts, so I encourage you to play around with materials with varying elastic modulus values to get a feel for how they behave.

-I hope the principles in this article grow more valuable to you as your material knowledge and material options increase.
-To check out material options for 3D printing and CNC machining, visit the Fictiv Hardware Guide.
+We hope the principles in this article grow more valuable to you as your material knowledge and material options increase.
+To check out material options for 3D printing and CNC machining service, visit the Fictiv Hardware Guide.